Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: INTRODUCTION

-\section{Introduction}
+We quantify the quantum correlations between two accelerated detectors coupled to a scalar field in a cavity.
+It has been realized that an accelerated detector will experience a thermal bath, which is termed the Unruh effect.
+We examine the similarities and differences for quantum correlations regarding either temperature or acceleration.
+As the accelerations (resp.\ temperatures) of the detectors increase, the entanglement decreases to zero at some instant but the mutual information (resp.\ discord) can be amplified.
+As the accelerations increase but are in opposite directions, the quantum correlations decay.
+Importantly, we also reveal that larger quantum correlations can appear in certain nonequilibrium scenarios in which either the acceleration difference or the coupling difference becomes significant.

+\section{INTRODUCTION}

-Quantum information science has remarkable progress in the last three decades ~\cite{r1} and promises even more revolutionary advances in the next decades.
-Quantum information is often characterized by certain quantum correlation measures such as entanglement, mutual information, discord etc. Entanglement has been thought to be responsible for the spooky action over distance with quantum non-locality ~\cite{r2}.
-It is a key resource in quantum computation and information which has been studied intensively ~\cite{r3}.
-It was shown that entanglement has the pure quantum natures leading to an advantage over classical computation.
-Quantum mutual information is a generalization of the classical mutual information characterizing the quantum correlations between the two systems ~\cite{r4}.
-The quantum discord is the non-classical part of the correlations characterized by the difference between the quantum mutual information and classical correlation ~\cite{r5}.
+Quantum information science has progressed remarkably in the past three decades~\cite{r1} and promises even more revolutionary advances in the future.
+Quantum information is often characterized by certain quantum correlation measures such as entanglement, mutual information, discord, etc. Thought to be responsible for the unnerving action at a distance with quantum nonlocality~\cite{r2}, entanglement is a key resource in quantum computation and information, which have been studied intensively~\cite{r3}.
+It has been shown that entanglement has a purely quantum nature leading to advantages over classical computation.
+Quantum mutual information is a generalization of classical mutual information characterizing the quantum correlations between two systems~\cite{r4}, and quantum discord is the nonclassical part of the correlations characterized by the difference between quantum mutual information and classical correlation~\cite{r5}.